 The body is very adept at managing sodium/water ratios, and it can easily manage up to 90 minutes of exercise without supplementation.
 In fact, several studies have found that salt intake has negligible impact on performance when exercise tests last less than two hours.

 Only after extended exercise duration does sodium contribute to increased stamina.
-As we recently highlighted on our blog, another 2015 study (this one published in the Scandinavian Journal of Medicine & Science in Sports) found that in distances such as the half Ironman race (70.3 miles in total), sodium supplementation does matter.
+As we recently highlighted on our blog, another 2015 study (this one published in the Scandinavian Journal of Medicine & Science in Sports) found that in, sodium supplementation does matter.

-In order to test the theory that increased salt supplementation caused a boost in endurance performance, researchers at UCJC divided medium-distance triathletes into two groups.
+In order to test the theory that increased salt supplementation caused a boost in endurance performance, researchers at UCJC divided triathletes into two groups.
 Twenty-six experienced triathletes were matched for age, anthropometric data, and training status, and randomly placed into the salt group (113 mmol Na+ and 112 mmol Cl−) or the control group (cellulose capsule).
-The first group completed a half-Ironman race (1.2 mile/1.9k swim, 56 mile/90k bike, and 13.1 mile/21.1k run) consuming sports drink as they usually would, but also consuming SaltStick Caps in order to replace sodium lost through sweat.
+The first group completed a medium-distance triathlon consuming sports drink as they usually would, but also consuming SaltStick Caps in order to replace sodium lost through sweat.
 The second group completed the same distance while consuming sports drink as they usually would, but they received a placebo capsule with no extra sodium.